 I always recommend to create multiple pins per post.
 Pinterest came out with a recommendation for ‘fresh content’ a few months ago which has everyone freaking out…. but I’ve been following this practice for months!

 I create as many pins as possible for each post.
 If I have an orange chicken recipe that is : healthy, paleo, whole30, gluten free, dairy free, crockpot, instant pot, etc… I’m making a separate pin for each adjective.

 This is a great tutorial from Tastemaker on how to create beautiful Pinterest Images.

 Once you have your pin created, it’s time to write a description.
 You’ll want your Pinterest description to be loaded with key words related to your post so that it has the best opportunity for being found.
 Here’s what I do:

 Use the guided search in Pinterest – If you’re like ‘guided what???!’
 I’ll explain.
-When you start to type your recipe title/keyword in the the top of the Pinterest search, see what fills in.
+When you start to type your recipe title/keyword at the top of the Pinterest search, see what fills in.
 (See below)

 If applicable, use those words when writing your Pinterest description, AND when making your pins!
 Want to cash in on even more keywords?
 Look at the guided search bubbles that pop up when you click the search button…

 See all those other keywords?
 Include them in your description if they are relevant!
 This is what people are searching for!

 You don’t want to over-stuff your descriptions with keywords or use keywords that aren’t relevant.
 Here’s the description I used based on the above keywords.